MAD Energy is a clean energy infrastructure developer and technology incubator.

 Quantum Wave Wireless Energy

-MAD Energy is funding research tasked with transforming the future of energy distribution.
+MAD Energy is working with industry leaders to identify emergent technologies most ready for commercialization to transform the future of energy distribution.
 Harnessing low-band wave-form technology, the wireless transmission of energy stands to transform the global energy value chain.

-MAD Energy is supporting the commercialization of next generation quantum resilient encryption technology across multiple sectors, including data center security, wireless transmission technology, fintech and more.
+MAD Energy is supporting the commercialization of next generation quantum resilient encryption technology across multiple sectors, including data security, wireless transmission technology, fintech and industrial, commercial and IoT control.